VoliJS/NestedTypes/README.md

-NestedTypes 2.0 is BackboneJS compatibility layer for the [Type-R](https://volicon.github.io/Type-R/Getting_Started.html) data framework.
-Type-R is Model/Collection core written from the scratch with the TypeScript and has no side dependencies.

-NestedTypes adds support for REST (standard BackboneJS API), Underscore methods, and Backbone 1.1 classes.
+NestedTypes v3.0 is BackboneJS compatibility layer for the [Type-R](https://volicon.github.io/Type-R/Getting_Started.html) data framework.
+NestedTypes adds support for BackboneJS REST API, underscore Model and Collection methods, and the rest of Backbone 1.1 classes (View, Router).

-> If you're upgrading from the version 1.3, *[there are compatibility issues](/docs/compatibility.md)*.
-> Mostly due to the fact that the Type-R and NestedTypes 2.0 is built around the concept of [aggregation trees](https://volicon.github.io/Type-R/API_by_feature/Aggregation_tree.html).
-> NestedTypes 1.3 code won't work without refactoring.

-# Important Notice

-Staring with v2.0 Type-R includes generic I/O abstraction which is far superior to the legacy BackboneJS I/O.
-NestedTypes & NestedReact will be maintained as the BackboneJS compatibility layer as long as Verizon/Volicon systems have legacy Backbone code.
-Therefore:

-- NestedTypes docs won't be updated.
-Use [Type-R](https://volicon.github.io/Type-R) documentation as you primary source of documentation.
-- Functional-wise, there's no reason to prefer NestedTypes over the Type-R any more.
+Functional-wise, there's no reason to prefer NestedTypes over the Type-R any more.
 If you don't need BackboneJS backward compatibility, move to the [Type-R](https://volicon.github.io/Type-R) which doesn't have any legacy dependencies like jQuery and underscore.

-# Features

-Post-backbone data framework.
-10 times faster, first-class support for nested models and collections and relations by id.

-- ES6 classes support.
-- Deeply observable changes.
-- First-class support for [aggregation](https://volicon.github.io/Type-R/API_by_feature/Aggregation_tree.html) and [relations by id](https://volicon.github.io/Type-R/API_by_feature/id-references_and_Stores.html).
-- Attribute type annotations and dynamic type safety.
-- More than 10 times faster than BackboneJS and 2-4 times faster than NestedTypes 1.3 in all browsers.
+NestedTypes & NestedReact will be maintained as long as Verizon/Volicon systems have legacy Backbone code.
+NestedTypes docs won't be updated.
+Use [Type-R](https://volicon.github.io/Type-R) documentation as a primary source of documentation.

 # Installation & Requirements